 Q: PACs – political action committees, what is your take?

 A: PACs, to me, are nothing more than a front for corporations to purchase politicians.
 I realize that it’s not always corporations who form the PACs or run the PACs, but it allows corporations to do just that.
 If corporations are able to purchase politicians, then who does that politician really work for?
 I believe that PACs should be severely limited on what they can do.
 I would love to see all campaign contributions severely limited in general – even more so than they are now.
-At what point do people believe it’s acceptable to spend tens or hundreds of millions of dollars for a position that pays $400,000 per year and not think something shady is going on in the background?
-Politicians should be paid ONLY by the people to assure they are working for the people.
+At what point do people believe it’s acceptable to spend hundreds of millions (or billions) of dollars for a position that pays $400,000 per year and not think something shady is going on in the background?
+Politicians should be paid ONLY by the people to assure they are working for – the people.
 I would love to see a day where the only entity that can contribute to a person’s campaign is the individual themselves.
 After all, individuals can physically vote – PACs and corporations can’t.
 At the most, only allow registered individual voters to contribute and nobody else.

 Q: Do you think the Supreme Court Justices are politically biased?
 If so… left, right, or center?

 A: I believe that each Supreme Court Justice likely has their own political beliefs and, based on some of the previous split rulings, don’t always have the Constitution or society’s best interests as their priority.
 When a President assigns a Supreme Court Justice, they generally align the Justice’s political stance with their own (or their party’s).
 It also shouldn’t take months or years for a significant case affecting the lives of many (Health Care Reform and the 10th Amendment) to make it to the Supreme Court and be ruled on swiftly.

 Q: What is your take on the following Supreme Court decision… corporations/companies can endorse candidates, even though they are based in another country (i.e subsidiaries).